rklaehn/intervalset/README.md

 As expected, negate is almost unmeasurably fast.
 It just creates a copy of the root node with a flag flipped.
-Xor is slower than and/or, which is to be expected since the resulting profile is more complex There is a significant benefit in the case where subtrees can be reused, even in the case of xor.
+Xor is slower than and/or, which is to be expected since the resulting profile is more complex There is a significant (~factor 100) benefit in the case where subtrees can be reused, even in the case of xor.